A user-friendly service to help you discover outdoor rock climbs with ease.

 Usability testing

-The usability test was conducted with 3 participants to go on the mid-fidelity prototype and locate a climb.
-Participants were asked to think aloud and describe what they to see how they interact with the website, and to identify potential pain points.
-The summary of my findings were:
+The usability test involved three participants who navigated the mid-fidelity prototype to locate a climb.
+Participants were asked to think aloud and describe their interactions with the website to identify potential pain points.
+Here is a summary of my findings:

 Affinity map